juristr/fabiangosebrink.github.io/_posts/2017-11-20-using-the-angular-material-paginator-with-angular.md

 ### <a name="thecomponents">The Components</a>

-Beside the services the components consume those services and their values.
-They are reacting on the pageswitch event and are seperated in stateful and stateless components.
+Beside the services, the components consume those services and the values.
+They are reacting on the pageswitch event and are separated in stateful and stateless components.

 ### <a name="module">Include in module</a>

 In the `ListComponent` we are now using the [paginator](https://material.angular.io/components/paginator/overview) module but first we have to include it in our module like this

 {% highlight js %}